 From The Life of our Holy Mother Mary of Egypt (St Nectarios Press, 1992)

-Notice whose feet are not touching the ground in the image above, my favorite of St Mary of Egypt.
+Notice the woman in the ragged clothing in the image above.
+Her feet are not touching the ground!
+That is St Mary of Egypt.
 It is from the mosaic of the Last Judgment at the Cathedral of Santa Maria Assunta, on the island of Torcello in the Venetian lagoon.
-St Mary of Egypt is shown leading the monastic women Saints in prayer.
+St Mary of Egypt is shown leading the group of resurrected monastic women Saints in prayer.
 It brings a smile to the face, does it not?
+That combination of text and image is always fun when it happens.